Hal Moore: West Point

-Post-World War II
+After World War II

 Moore's first assignment after graduation was the Infantry Officer Basic Course at Fort Benning, Georgia, which was a six-week course.
-During the basic course he applied for the airborne jump school at Fort Benning, however, he was not selected and was instead assigned to the three-week jump school held at the 11th Airborne Division in Tokyo, Japan.
+During the basic course he applied for the airborne jump school at Fort Benning.
+He was not selected, and was instead assigned to the three-week jump school held at the 11th Airborne Division in Tokyo, Japan.
 His first assignment out of jump school was with the 187th Glider Infantry Regiment at Camp Crawford near Sapporo, Japan from 1945 until 1948.

-After a seven-month stint as company commander, he was assigned as Camp Crawford's construction officer and responsible for all of the construction improvements being made at the camp.
+After seven months as company commander, he was assigned as Camp Crawford's construction officer and responsible for all of the construction improvements being made at the camp.
 In June 1948, he was reassigned to the 82nd Airborne Division, at Fort Bragg.
-He volunteered to join the Airborne Test Section, a special unit testing experimental parachutes, and he made the first of some 150 jumps with the section over the next two years on November 17, 1948.
-Over the course of his career, he became a jumpmaster with over 300 jumps.
+He volunteered to join the Airborne Test Section, a special unit testing experimental parachutes.
+In November 1948, he made the first of some 150 jumps with the section over the next two years.
+Over the course of his career, he became a jumpmaster, with over 300 jumps.

 Korean War

-During the Korean War (1950–1953) in 1951, he was ordered to Fort Benning to attend the Infantry Officer's Advanced Course, which would prepare him to command a company or to serve on a battalion staff.
-In June 1952 Moore was assigned to the 17th Infantry Regiment of the 7th Infantry Division.
+In 1951, amidst the Korean War (1950–1953), he was ordered to Fort Benning to attend the Infantry Officer's Advanced Course, which would prepare him to command a company or to serve on a battalion staff.
+In June 1952, Moore was assigned to the 17th Infantry Regiment of the 7th Infantry Division.
 As a captain, he commanded a heavy mortar company in combat.
 He next served as regimental Assistant Chief-of-Staff, Operations and Plans.
-Moore's promotion to major was put on hold by a policy of the 7th Division commanding general that stated that no promotion to major would be possible without command of an infantry company in combat.
-The division commander personally assigned Moore to an infantry company so that Moore could be promoted to major and thus later become divisional assistant chief-of staff for operations.
+Moore's promotion to major was put on hold by a policy of the 7th Division commanding general, that stated that no promotion to major would be possible without command of an infantry company in combat.
+The division commander personally assigned Moore to an infantry company so that Moore could be promoted to major, and thus later become divisional assistant chief-of staff for operations.